 In such an event, the court has wide discretion in setting the amount and duration of the support order.
 Therefore, it is extremely important to have an experienced Mendocino County alimony – spousal support lawyer on your side.

-Family Law Attorney: Ukiah Free Consultations Available
+Family Law Attorney: Ukiah Phone and Video Consultations Available

-During your discounted initial consultation of up to one hour in our Ukiah alimony – spousal support law office (or by phone or video conference), our lawyers are happy to explain the spousal support factors the court will consider.
+During your initial consultation of up to one hour in our Ukiah alimony – spousal support law office (or by phone or video conference), our lawyers are happy to explain the spousal support factors the court will consider.

 The court will look at these factors when establishing, denying, or modifying a spousal support order under the California Family Law Code.
-We will also be glad to answer common questions about California alimony – spousal support such as:
+We will be glad to answer common questions about California alimony – spousal support such as:

 - How long can the spousal support last?